2018 Nissan Titan XD King Cab

 - Around-View Camera System

-- It gives you a bird's-eye view of your surroundings, making it easier to maneuver in tight spaces.
+- Provides a bird's-eye view of the area surrounding the truck, making it infinitely easier to park in tighter spaces.

 Traditionally, full-size trucks are broken into two classes: half-ton trucks and heavy-duty trucks.
 Nissan's Titan XD splits the difference, offering towing and hauling capabilities at the top end of the half-ton class without the harsh ride quality of a heavy-duty pickup.

 Another thing that sets the Titan apart from half-ton pickups is its optional Cummins diesel engine, a 5.0-liter V8 that delivers 310 horsepower and a whopping 555 pound-feet of torque.
-Nissan is not required to publish EPA fuel economy estimates owing to the Titan XD's weight class, but our long-term diesel-powered 2016 Nissan Titan XD has been averaging 14.8 mpg.
+Nissan is not required to publish EPA fuel economy estimates owing to the Titan XD's weight class, but our long-term diesel-powered 2016 Nissan Titan XD averaged 15.1 mpg over nearly 22,000 miles.
 The diesel is a lugger, not a runner.
-Though it can tow up to 12,300 pounds (when properly configured), its 0-60 mph time is a lengthy 9.6 seconds, and passing on a two-lane road requires planning and patience.
+Though it can tow up to 12,640 pounds when properly configured, its 0-60 mph time is a lengthy 9.6 seconds, and passing on a two-lane road requires planning and patience.
 Nissan also offers a 5.6-liter gasoline V8 that puts out 390 hp and 394 lb-ft.
 As with most pickup trucks, the Titan XD offers either rear-wheel drive or a part-time four-wheel-drive system with a low-range transfer case.

 Out on the open road, the Titan XD feels pretty tidy considering its capabilities.
 The ride is firm, but it's not nearly as harsh as with a typical 3/4-ton truck, and we like the braking and steering response.
 The Pro-4X, which features 18-inch wheels and an off-road-tuned suspension, has a softer and more compliant ride.
 It's also the only full-size off-road pickup with a diesel option, and the Cummins' low-end torque is a boon, helping the Pro-4X pick its way over boulders and scramble up steep grades.

 Nissan currently offers the Titan XD with either a crew cab and a 6.5-foot bed or a single-row cab with an 8-foot bed.
 Five trim levels are on offer, starting with the S, a bare-bones work truck with a bench seat and easy-to-clean vinyl floors.
 Civilian customers will probably consider the SV to be the bare minimum in terms of comfort and convenience features, but they'd do well to consider the Pro-4X, not just for its off-road ability but for its more compliant ride.
 The SL does without the off-road gear but offers more comfort and convenience features, while the top-of-the-line Platinum Reserve rivals the high-end trucks from other manufacturers.
-Edmunds can help find the perfect 2017 Nissan Titan XD for you.
+No matter which version you choose, Edmunds can help find the perfect 2018 Nissan Titan XD for you.